Skip navigation

 Treatment

 The best way to treat high cholesterol in children is with diet and exercise.
-If your child is overweight, losing excess weight will help treat high cholesterol.
+If your child is overweight, losing excess weight may help treat high cholesterol.
 But you should not restrict your child's diet unless your child's provider recommends it.
 Instead, offer healthy foods and encourage physical activity.

 DIET AND EXERCISE